AminaB/devops/terraform/terraform_beginner.md

  	}
  }
- affter running terraform apply, we can delete the state file. the state file will not be in the local configuration anymore to view state file : terraform state pull
+ after running terraform apply, we can delete the state file. the state file will not be in the local configuration anymore to view state file : terraform state pull
  --------------------------------
  terraform state command

- terraform state list : list f createtd ressource terraform state show resource : details of ressource terraform state mv source destionation : move items to one state file to another (rename table for example) terraform state pull : to view state file in s3 storage terraform state rm ressource_adress : remove only in terrraform mangement.
+ terraform state list : list f created resource terraform state show resource : details of resource terraform state mv source destination : move items to one state file to another (rename table for example) terraform state pull : to view state file in s3 storage terraform state rm resource_address : remove only in terraform management.

  ----------------------------------
  EC2 instance : elastic instance cloud , it is virtual machine in the cloud

-deploy EC2 instnacr with terraform ami : amazon image
+deploy EC2 instance with terraform ami : amazon image

-ressource "aws_instance" "webserver"{
+resource "aws_instance" "webserver"{
 	ami = "ami-..."
 	instance_type = "t2.micro"
 	tags={